 6. Refine your Content Marketing Strategy

-- Consistently conveying your brand’s purpose and personality.
+- Consistently reflecting your tone and values

 7. Run, Test, and Optimize Marketing Campaigns